20

 Glory

-to You, O Lord.
+be to Thee, O Lord.

 And